Natural drainage prevents polluted runoff from harming the fish and other wildlife that call Longfellow Creek home.

 - Fix It First—retrofit existing storage tanks to control up to 100 percent of the total volume.

-- Keep the Stormwater Out—add Green Stormwater Infrastructure (GSI), such as raingardens and cisterns, to protect Longfellow Creek from polluted runoff.
+- Keep the Stormwater Out—add Green Stormwater Infrastructure (GSI), such as natural drainage, to protect Longfellow Creek from polluted runoff.

 - Store What’s Left—if the retrofit and GSI projects are as successful as expected, a new storage tank would not be needed.